k78ma/k78ma.github.io/_pages/about.md

 Hi!
 I’m Kai, an undergraduate mechatronics engineering student at the University of Waterloo.

 I’m mainly interested in AI/ML/DL, especially in terms of their applications to robotics and autonomous systems.
-Specific interests include robotic perception (computer vision), motion planning (reinforcement learning, search/planning algorithms), control, and SLAM.
-Other interests include embedded programming for robotics (TinyML, RTOS) and quantum computing (quantum ML).
+Specific interests include:
+- Perception (computer vision, deep learning, 3D scene representation)
+- Motion planning & control
+- Reinforcement learning
+- Simulation
+- Other impactful applications of AI (medical imaging, agriculture)

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.